dougeby/IntuneDocs/intune-user-help/your-device-is-missing-an-IT-required-certificate-android.md

 ms.custom: intune-enduser
 ---

-# Your Android device is missing a certificate required by your IT admin
+# Your Android device is missing a certificate required by your company support

-If your device isn’t enrolled in Intune, and it’s missing a certain certificate that is required by your IT admin, you won’t be able to sign in to the Company Portal app.
+If your device isn’t enrolled in Intune, and it’s missing a certain certificate that is required by your company support, you won’t be able to sign in to the Company Portal app.
 When you try to sign in, you'll see the following message:

 ![screenshot-error-message-about-missing-certificate](./media/andr-cert_install-1-cert_missing.png)